k5cents/gluedown/README.md

 > We the People of the United States, in Order to form a more perfect
 > Union, establish Justice, insure domestic Tranquility, provide for the
-> common defence, promote the general Welfare, and secure the Blessings
+> common defence,\[note 1\] promote the general Welfare, and secure the
-> of Liberty to ourselves and our Posterity, do ordain and establish
+> Blessings of Liberty to ourselves and our Posterity, do ordain and
-> this Constitution for the United States of America.
+> establish this Constitution for the United States of America.

 ``` r
 md_table(band_members)